jasonmkfu/the-readability-sql-style-guide/Style Guide.md

 # Aliases
+## <span style="color: green">A. Good</span>
-•	Aliases should be applied to fields, CASE statements, multiple tables, and sub-queries.
+* Aliases should be applied to fields, CASE statements, multiple tables, and sub-queries.
-•	All aliases should use the AS keyword.
+* All aliases should use the AS keyword.
 Do not use the “=” sign in place of the AS keyword.
-•	Do not use an alias with a space in it.
+* Do not use an alias with a space in it.
-•	Do not use the table alias convention of A, B, C, etc. or some other ordinal structure
+* Do not use the table alias convention of A, B, C, etc. or some other ordinal structure

 | ★ P-SQL Exception ★         |
 |:---------------------------|
 | In P-SQL you cannot use the AS keyword on tables.
 In such cases, simply do not use the AS keyword, but still utilize the AS keyword for fieldnames.|